Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 ## Commanding Armies
 If you are the controller of a settlement with a standing army feat, your forces can receive orders once per real life week.
 You write 1 order per army your control in the `@TODO discord channel` and each weekend the DM will execute the most recent order for each army and fleet.

-The manner in which players control their armies is inspired by the boardgame Diplomacy.
+> The manner in which players control their armies is inspired by the board game Diplomacy.
 Giving orders and managing armies is very simple, but it is essential to work together with the armies of other players.
-As the name "Diplomacy" implies, its the communicating and coordinating that is the challange.
+As the name "Diplomacy" implies, its the communicating and coordinating that makes it a challenge.

 Should the controller of the settlement allow it, they can transfer control of the army or fleet granted by the demesne effect of a Fort Stronghold, to the owner of that fort.
 But regardless of how many commanders an army has, each army can only execute 1 order per real life week.